strengejacke/ggeffects/tests/testthat/_snaps/print_test_predictions-ordinal.md

       High-Atrium-High-Terrace        |     0.11
     Message

-      Contrasts are presented as probabilities.
+      Contrasts are presented as probabilities (in %-points).

 ---